 - Bonuses other than salary for different purposes.

-Compensation is the value offered to the employee for their efforts in the organization.
-It can be provided in monetary and non-monetary forms.
+To sum up, compensation is the value offered to the employee for their efforts.
+Employees can receive it in monetary and non-monetary forms.

 The managers design the compensation according to the job roles and responsibilities.
-The objective of compensation management is to provide fair wages, a motivated and talented workforce, etc.
+Thereby providing fair wages and creating a motivated workforce.